-This course provides an introduction to nursing and roles of nurse, as well as concepts related to patient care and the profession of nursing.
-Emphasis is placed on the knowledge and skills needed to provide safe, quality patient care.
-The theoretical foundation for basic assessment and nursing skills is presented, and the students is given an opportunity to demonstrate these skills in a clinical laboratory setting.
-An introduction to the nursing process provides a decision-making framework to assist students in developing effective clinical judgment skills.
+An introduction to the profession of nursing and the roles of the nurse as a member of the healthcare team.
+Emphasis is placed on the knowledge and skills needed to provide safe, quality patient care through a variety of healthcare settings.
+Students are introduced to the concepts of therapeutic communication, nursing legalities, ethics, cultural diversity as well as social determinants of health leading to health disparities.
+The theoretical foundation for basic assessment and nursing skills is presented while providing students an opportunity to demonstrate these psychomotor skills in both the laboratory and clinical settings.
+An introduction to the nursing process and Maslow's Hierarchy of Needs provides a framework for critical thinking, assisting students in developing affective clinical judgment and decision-making skills.
 (F, SP)